SDG 10 - Reduced Inequalities

 Equity and Diversity Support

-UC’s Equity and Disability Service team assists students with disabilities by providing appropriate, disability-related study support services and specialist resources.
+UC’s Equity and Diversity team assists students with disabilities by providing appropriate, disability-related study support services and specialist resources.
 Te Waka Pakākano is the UC team that includes both Māori and Pasifika support.
 The UC Māori team fully support and guide ākonga Māori to succeed academically, and encourage personal growth and connection to Māori community and culture.
 The Pacific Development team offer advice, support structures, events, and programmes for our Pasifika students, including initiatives for Canterbury’s Pasifika community, such as the secondary school outreach programme UCMe XL.
 UC’s Rainbow Advisor supports our LGBTQIA+ students and staff with assistance on and off campus.
 A network of staff are available called our Diversity Champions, who are knowledgeable on, and sympathetic to, diversity and equity issues.
 Yearly events are hosted in the city, such as the Christchurch Pride Week.